-Use the downloaded firmware files to flash your router now.
+Use the downloaded firmware files to flash your router now in Australia.
 The steps for flashing routers varies for each type and model of routers, so you will have to consult your manufacturer’s manual for the instructions or simply use Google and YouTube to find tutorials.

-It is now possible for your router to connect with a VPN service.
+It is now possible for your router to connect with a VPN service in Australia.
 Once again, however, the setup process varies for each VPN provider.
 For the sake of demonstration, I’ll just highlight ExpressVPN’s tutorial for connecting the VPN client to the DD-WRT router.

-If you have followed all the above-mentioned steps correctly, then your router should now have a VPN enabled and ready to protect all the devices connected to it.
+If you have followed all the above-mentioned steps correctly, then your router should now have a VPN enabled and ready to protect all the devices connected to it in Australia.

-Although the convenience of having a VPN installed on your router is immense, the entire configuration process can be daunting and you might not even succeed after all the hard work for one technical reason or another.
+The above was the extensive guide on how to setup a VPN on router in Australia which clarified that the convenience of having a VPN installed on your router is immense, the entire configuration process can be daunting and you might not even succeed after all the hard work for one technical reason or another in Australia.

-If online privacy is something that you are heavily concerned about, then it would be a good idea to invest in a pre-configured VPN router.
-But if you live for the satisfaction of doing things with your own hands, then I hope this guide on how to set up a VPN on a router will prove helpful in your endeavor to build a digital fortress around all your devices and gateways to the web.
+If online privacy is something that you are heavily concerned about in Australia, then it would be a good idea to invest in a pre-configured VPN router.
+But if you live for the satisfaction of doing things with your own hands, then I hope this guide on how to set up a VPN on a router in Australia will prove helpful in your endeavor to build a digital fortress around all your devices and gateways to the web.